metabase/metabase/docs/users-guide/07-dashboards.md

 ### Changing a question's visualization settings

-You can change a question's visualization settings on a dashboard, without affecting the original question.
-You can add a goal line, pick another type of chart, whatever you like.
+You can change a question's visualization settings on a dashboard (to add a goal line, for example,) without affecting the original question.
 Click on the **pencil** icon to enter dashboard edit mode, hover over the question you want to edit, and click on the palette icon to edit the question's visualization's settings.

 ![Visualization settings](images/dashboards/visualization-settings.png).